Sherpa Peak

 Sherpa Peak is an 8630. ft granite summit located in the Stuart Range, in the Alpine Lakes Wilderness in Chelan County of Washington state.
-According to the USGS, this peak is "named for a local climbing club" that was "active in the area since the 1950s."
-In the 1953, a Tibetan-born Sherpa named Tenzing Norgay was the first to summit Mt.
-Everest with Sir Edmund Hillary.
 The nearest higher peak is Mount Stuart, 0.41 mi to the west, and Argonaut Peak lies 1.29 mi to the east.
 The Sherpa Glacier lies on the northern slope of the peak.
 Precipitation runoff from the peak drains north into Mountaineer Creek, a tributary of Icicle Creek, or south into Ingalls Creek, all of which winds up in the Wenatchee River.
+According to the USGS, this peak is named for a local climbing club that was active in the area in the 1950s, and the toponym was officially adopted in 1988 by the U.S. Board on Geographic Names.

 Climate

-Most weather fronts originate in the Pacific Ocean, and travel east toward the Cascade Mountains.
-As fronts approach, they are forced upward by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snowfall onto the Cascades (Orographic lift).
+Weather fronts originating in the Pacific Ocean typically travel east toward the Cascade Mountains.
+As fronts approach, they are forced upward by the peaks (orographic lift), causing them to drop their moisture in the form of rain or snow onto the Cascades.
 As a result, the Cascades experience high precipitation, especially during the winter months in the form of snowfall.
-During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
+During winter months, weather is usually cloudy, but due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.